feathersui/feathersui-website/learn/as3-starling/cookbook/item-renderer-background-skin.md

 ---
-title: How to add a background skin to a custom item renderer based on FeathersControl and IListItemRenderer (Starling version)
+title: How to add a background skin to a custom item renderer based on FeathersControl and IListItemRenderer (AS3/Starling version)
 layout: "docs.html"
 ---